Canadian War Museum Banner

 You can visit the Canadian War Museum in downtown Ottawa, Ontario, Canada.
 There is easy parking on site for a fee.
 The War Museum is located right on the Ottawa River with direct access to Ottawa's extensive network of bike trails which can take you right into the heart of the city.

-The most controversial artifact on exhibit is Hitler's Staff Car.
-Apparently in Canada there has been a significant protest against the display of Hitler's Mercedes Limousine.
+The most controversial artifact on exhibit is Hitler's Mercedes Limousine .
+Apparently in Canada there has been a significant protest against the display of Hitler's Mercedes.
 Some feel the vehicle glorifies the Nazi Regime and what they stood for.
 Personally I feel it's a reminder of the madman our fathers fought against to make our world what it is today (but then again I'm not from Canada).